 Located at 80 Boylston Street, the Cabaret is the largest student event and production space on campus.
-Measuring approximately 30' x 50', with a 12' x 16' stage, the Cabaret can handle events of almost any size or shape for up to 200 people.
+Measuring approximately 27' x 54' with a 10' grid, as well as a configurable 12' x 16' stage, the Cabaret can handle events of almost any size or shape for up to 200 people.
 Use the space as you wish, with rows of chairs for your audience or completely open for rehearsals or classes.
 It's up to you!

 A complete array of theatrical support systems are available to enhance your event.
 Professional-grade theatrical lighting and audio systems are at your disposal, as well as a flexible staging system and green rooms.
-A Cabaret staff member will assist you in setting up and operating any equipment you need.
+Our Cabaret staff members will assist you in setting up and operating any equipment you need.
 If you have a question or challenge, the Cabaret staff will help you find the best solution.

 - Capacity: 200 standing, 120 seated

-- Furniture: Furniture may be moved or rearranged for banquet, production, and meeting setups, along with variable stage setups.
+- Furniture: Furniture may be moved or rearranged for reception, lecture seating, production, and meeting setups, along with variable stage setups.
 Furniture and fixtures must be returned to standard setup after each event.

-- A/V: Full audio booth with multiple microphone and line inputs, 3 handheld or 3 lavaliere wireless microphones, CD player, CD recorder, and live mixing and audio effects; non-fixed-position LCD projector and screen; DVD player; stage communication/call system.
+- A/V: Full audio system with multiple microphone and line inputs, handheld or lavaliere wireless microphones, CD player, CD recorder, and live mixing and audio special effects; non-fixed-position LCD projector and screen; stage communication/call system.

 - Lighting: Full theatrical stage lighting with customizable arrangements.